Wednesday, June 14, 2023

 Paris in 1530 / zoom

-With peace the Church dried up the swamp and established convents, while criminals came to avoid authorities.
+With peace the Church established convents, and criminals arrived to avoid authorities.

 That back country would be on the way to Versailles... .